aspnetzero/documents/doc/Development-Guide-Mvc-Angularjs.md

 ### Angular Back End Single-Page Application

-The backend in ASP.NET Zero is a **single page AngularJs application**.
+The backend in ASP.NET Zero is a **single page AngularJS application**.
 When you login, you are redirected to the **ApplicationController**.
 It returns the layout view of the application.